DoctorBambi/VRJam2021/README.md

 # VR Jam 2021
 This is the git setup for the VR Game Jam 2021.
-For instructions on how to use:
+Instructions on how to use:
-*CLI (unix syntax, same on windows mostly):*
-Download for the first time:
+# Download for the first time:
 ```bash
 cd /path/where/you/want/the/project
 ```